polca/premise/docs/transform.rst

 liming, where the corresponding IAM variables and inventories are available.
 The DAC inventories are based on Qiu_ et al., 2022.

-If provided by the IAM scenario, *premise* scales non-CO2 exchanges in the mapped CDR datasets to reflect changes in efficiency.
+If provided by the IAM scenario, *premise* scales electricity and heat/fuel energy exchanges in the mapped CDR datasets separately to reflect changes in efficiency.
+Non-energy material inputs and biosphere exchanges are not scaled by this efficiency adjustment.

 .. _Qiu: https://doi.org/10.1038/s41467-022-31146-1